 |Program||Deadline to Submit Application Form, Free Application for Federal Student Aid (FASFA), and Planned Enrollment Form||Anticipated Timeline for Receiving Scholarship Award Notifications||Semesters in Which Scholarship Awards Will Be Applied||Scholarship Application Form|

-- Scholarship awards are granted to candidates that are offered full- admission to the SOE and currently enrolled students, registered in a minimum of 4.5 credits, that meet satisfactory academic and student conduct standards as defined by the SOE Catalog and/or your program of study.
+- Scholarship awards are granted to candidates who are offered full admission to the SOE and are currently enrolled students, who are registered in a minimum of 4.5 credits, and who meet satisfactory academic and student conduct standards as defined by the academic catalog and/or the student’s program of study.

 - Scholarship awards are not transferable from one academic year to the next.
 Awards are determined each academic year and scholarships are not automatically renewed from year to year.
-Students must submit a scholarship application for each year enrolled along with a FASFA form and SOE planned enrollment form to be considered for scholarship aid.
+Students must submit a scholarship application for each year enrolled, along with a FAFSA form and SOE planned enrollment form, to be considered for scholarship aid.

 - Scholarship awards do not cover dropped courses.
-Any scholarship applied to a dropped course will be reversed, at which point, any outstanding course charges/tuition liability will have to be paid for by another source.
+Any scholarship applied to a dropped course will be reversed, at which point any outstanding course charges/tuition liability will have to be paid through another source.

 - Should any revisions to your scholarship amount take place over the course of the academic year, you will receive an updated Financial Aid Award Letter.

 - SOE reserves the right to change without notice any programs, policies, and requirements related to institutional scholarships.

 - SOE Endowed Scholarships are not awarded in the summer term.

 - All SOE Endowed Scholarship recipients are required to write and submit a thank-you letter to the scholarship donor.